The US has more Millennial witches than Presbyterians

 Satan has already been defeated on the cross, and a final battle is to occur, casting him together with his witches at the pit of hell.
 This will happen when Jesus returns.
 [Matthew 24:30-3]

 Movies are laced with the subliminal messages that show witchcraft is cool, powerful, and practical.
 Consider the many movies that have come up through the decades.
 It began in the mid-1960s with the TV sitcom ‘Bewitched’ starring Elizabeth Montgomery.
 She made casting spells looked fun.
 It as quickly followed by the children’s cartoon ‘Sabrina the Teenage Witch’ in the 1970s.

 In the 1980s, the Witches of Eastwick starring Michelle Pfeiffer, Susan Randon, and Cher ushered witcraft as glamorous and useful.
 Although Hocus Pocus (1993) starring Bette Midler will be considered by viewers as a cult classic, the movies Craft (1993) and Practical Magic (1998) starring Sandra Bullock and Nicole Kidman will be considered timeless.

 Keep in mind that witchcraft is not only condemned in the Bible but anyone suspected of doing this magic is burnt at the stake during the middle ages.
 A far cry to how witches are viewed today.

-Post Millennial Generation Z are born
+Post Millennial Generation Z is born

-Sealing the protagonist image of witchery is Harry Potter in 2001.
+Sealing the protagonist’s image of witchery is Harry Potter in 2001.
 Since then, there really is no need to convince people what witches and warlocks typify.
 Harry made it perfectly clear that this dark art can be good.
 Point is?
-Since our kids will find it difficult not to see these movies, we must be vigilant in keeping them informed, that these type of depiction is a lie.
+Since our kids will find it difficult not to see these movies, we must be vigilant in keeping them informed, that this type of depiction is a lie.

 It’s not over: Netflix’s Once upon a time is more convincing